ln-komandur/IP-Cameras/README.md

 ### Testing with filezilla
 1. Test using `hostname` to connect
 2. Test using intranet ip address
-3. Test using 'ipcamera' user credentials to see if connections are successful
+3. Test using `ipcamera` user credentials to see if connections are successful
 4. Test using other user credentials to see if connections are unsuccessful
 5. Test if TLS is working (from the certificate shown as well as login messages)
 6. Test if directories are resrticted. i.e. cannot traverse above home directory